 - Repeat for all the days that you will attend

 - Go over each day and make changes because sometimes you can avoid overlaps if you shift screenings.
-For example, a film that screens at 8 PM on day one might be screening at 10 AM some other day.
+For example, a film that screens at 8 PM on day 1 might be screening at 10 AM some other day.
 MAMI has multiple screenings for most films so see which ones work best for you

 - Keep an eye on social media as MAMI also tends to change the schedule abruptly.
 In 2017, Sanal Kumar Sasidharan’s S Durga was added later whereas in 2018, an extra screening of Hirokazu Kore-eda’s Shoplifters was added due to popular demand

 Note – The opening film is supposed to be invite-only but it usually is available for general delegates as well.
-Also, as the title would suggest it is not the first film to be screened at the fest; instead it serves as a formal, inaugural event where the organizers talk a little about the MFF, introduce it and speak on why it was chosen as the opening film, and the cast and crew engage with the audience.
+Also, as the title would suggest it is not the first film to be screened at the fest; instead it serves as a formal, inaugural event where the organizers talk a little about the MFF, introduce the film and speak on why it was chosen as the opening film, and the cast and crew engage with the audience.
 Essentially, it sets the mood for the whole fest.

 Tips on Travelling